 Session persists when browser is closed - Select to enable a persistent session, allowing users to remain authenticated after they exit their browser.
 When you enable this option, you must also set the timeout basis (Time or Inactivity) and the time period for the session using the Timeout Period field.

-The MFA tab, contains settings for any Multi-Factor Authentication associated with the policy.
+The MFA tab includes settings for any Multi-Factor Authentication associated with the policy.

 PKI Certificate Required - Enables or disables user PKI certificates.